myarichuk/myarichuk.github.io/source/_posts/localvar-vs-property.md

 |            IterateArrayWithPtr | 65536 |  89,072.4 ns | 17,466.58 ns | 50,950.85 ns |  75,300.0 ns |  1.16 |    0.48 |
 |    IterateArrayWithPtrLocalVar | 65536 |  83,553.0 ns | 15,204.40 ns | 44,830.51 ns |  96,700.0 ns |  1.08 |    0.33 |

-Tsing a local variable for the ``for`` loop *tends* to be faster, but not by much.
+Using a local variable for the ``for`` loop *tends* to be faster, but not by much.
 Single-digit percentages at best.
-Notice that it doesn't happen in all cases.
-Test case for 256 items is too fast for accurate measurement, so we can discard it.
+But notice that it doesn't happen in all cases.
+The case for 256 items is too fast for accurate measurement, so we can discard it.
 There is also a couple of cases where usage of local variable is less performant than using a property, which is a bit surprising and probably warrants some more investigation - I'd expect the results to be more consistent.